Last updated: May 5, 2026

 - Nursing-home backup: If the person later needs facility care, PACE can still arrange and cover care in that setting.

-- Doctor choice narrows: The participant must usually use PACE doctors, hospitals, pharmacies, and specialists or get prior authorization.
+- Doctor choice narrows: The participant must usually use PACE doctors, hospitals, pharmacies, and specialists or get prior approval.

-- Travel gets harder: Emergency care is covered anywhere, but routine outside care is not simple.
+- Travel gets harder: Emergency care is covered anywhere in the United States, but routine outside care is not simple.

-- The center model is not for everyone: Some older adults love it.
-Others find the transportation, group schedule, or long day tiring.
+- The center model is not for everyone: Some older adults like it.
+Others find the rides, group schedule, or long day tiring.

-- Medicare-only costs can be serious: The lack of copays does not mean the program is free.
+- Medicare-only costs can be serious: No copays does not mean no monthly cost.

-- Everything runs through one system: That helps coordination, but it can feel limiting if the family disagrees with the plan of care.
+- Everything runs through one system: That helps coordination, but it can feel limiting if the family disagrees with the care plan.

 A practical way to think about the tradeoff is this: PACE works best when the older adult values coordination more than unrestricted provider choice.
-If keeping a specific cardiologist, hospital system, or retail pharmacy is the top priority, ask tough questions before enrolling and get the provider list in writing.
+If keeping a specific cardiologist, hospital system, or retail pharmacy is the top priority, ask hard questions before enrolling.
+Get the provider list in writing.

 Costs depend mainly on whether the older adult has Medicaid.
-Medicare says people with Medicaid do not pay a monthly PACE premium.
-CMS guidance says Medicare-only participants pay the PACE premium tied to the long-term care portion, stay responsible for the Part B premium unless Medicaid pays it, and also owe the Part D premium that PACE collects.
-In 2026, the standard Medicare Part B premium is $202.90 a month, although higher-income beneficiaries can pay more.
+People with Medicaid usually do not pay a monthly PACE premium.
+Medicare-only participants usually pay the PACE premium for the long-term care part, the Part D premium that PACE collects, and the Part B premium unless Medicaid or another program pays it.
+In 2026, the standard 2026 Part B premium is $202.90 a month, although higher-income beneficiaries can pay more.

 | Coverage status | What the person usually pays | What approved PACE care usually does not charge | What to watch closely |